DraftKings was the sportsbook of choice among Massachusetts bettors in the first month of online sports betting.

 In addition, the DraftKings welcome bonus is a big reason why the platform is off to a great start in the Commonwealth.
 It also shows the company’s dedication to Massachusetts success, compared to FanDuel.

 At launch on March 10, DraftKings MA offered new customers up to $1,250 in bonus bets as a welcome promo.
 That’s down to $1,200 now, which is still a lucrative bonus.
-In contrast, FanDuel offered a bet $5 for $250 in bonus bets at launch, and that offer has shrunk to $150.
+In contrast, FanDuel in Massachusetts offered a bet $5 for $250 in bonus bets at launch, and that offer has shrunk to $150.

 What DraftKings can do to stay at No. 1